VeriXAI/Outside-the-Box/README.md

 # Installation

 We use Python 3.6 but other Python versions may work as well.
+The easiest is to use a conda environment.
 The package requirements that need to be installed are found in the file `requirements.txt`.

 # Recreation of the results